-Members of the Classics faculty offer J-term courses taught every other January in Greece, Turkey, Italy, and the U.K., under the auspices of Luther College’s Center for Global Learning.
+Members of the Classics faculty offer January Term courses taught every other January in Greece, Turkey, Italy, and the United Kingdom.

 “I spent four weeks traveling to sites in Italy which I had been reading about for years in Classics courses.
 Each museum and monument and every temple and tomb we visited was a profound and educational experience that has contributed to my fascination with the ancient Romans.
 Prior to this trip, I thought of Rome as a city of ruins—a relic of the past that had not been touched in two millennia.
 I was surprised to see so many people and so much activity in a such an ancient city.”